-But, like some of my other favourite bands (Suede and Pet Shop Boys are two that spring immediately to mind) they seem perfectly happy to put out A-rated material as B-sides of singles and not have it on an album at all.
+But, like some of my other favourite bands (Suede and Pet Shop Boys are two that spring immediately to mind) they seem perfectly happy to put out A-rated material as B-sides of singles and not have it on an album at all (unless it’s a compilation of b-sides).
 And that’s their choice, of course.

 However, and whether this is linked is open to question, Carter never replicated the giddy heights of 1992 and “1992” following their bid for the Xmas number 1.
 Follow-up “Post Historic Monsters” reached #5 the following year, but had only one moderately successful single – “Lean On Me…” reached #16 whilst “Lenny and Terence” managed only #40.
 Next album “Worry Bomb” reached #9, but neither single from that bothered compilers of the top twenty-nine single.
 After that, they had one single which was an extra track on the 1995 “Straw Donkey” singles album, and that was their last single to chart even though they released nine albums of various types after that.